-- 1. maintain the plant in a normal operational state - 2. ensure the proper short-term response immediately following a PIE - 3. facilitate the management of the plant in and following accident conditions
+- 1. maintain the plant in a normal operational state - 2. ensure the proper short-term response immediately following a PIE - 3. facilitate the management of the plant in and following DBAs and DECs

-The following fundamental safety functions shall be available in operational states and accident conditions:
+The following fundamental safety functions shall be available in operational states, DBAs and DECs, except where the postulated accident involves a loss of that function: